TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

        x, y = map(float, s.split(b";"))
        return Point(x, y)

-Now you need to make the :mod:`sqlite3` module know that what you select from the database is actually a point.
+Now you need to make the :mod:`sqlite3` module know that what you select kutoka the database is actually a point.
 There are two ways of doing this:

 * Implicitly via the declared type